 Again, I cannot overemphasize: Chinese fluency requires intention.

 Funny enough, sometimes, as a first generation parent, you are thwarted by your own well-meaning parents and friends who have never raised children in a different country.
 You will be told to make your kids focus on English out of the same fears I listed above.
-And then, you will be chastised for your kids not having sufficient Chinese to communicate with your family back at home.
+Then, you will be chastised for your kids not having sufficient Chinese to communicate with your family back at home.

-Honestly, you don’t have to worry about your kids not learning English at a native level.
-If they grow up in America, all social, educational, extra-curricular, and cultural activities will be in English (unless you actively seek out opportunities that are not).
-There is NO WAY your kids won’t be amazing at English.
+Unless you actively seek out opportunities in Chinese, all of your child’s social, educational, extra-curricular, and cultural activities will be in English.
+There is no way your kids won’t be amazing at English.
 It is the majority language and the lingua franca of our country and the world.
-Their English will be supported and nurtured and will thrive.
+Their English will be supported, nurtured, and thrive.

 My main critique is that weekly Chinese school is not enough to gain functional Chinese literacy.
 For myself, it was frustrating and annoying to be reading Chinese at barely first grade level when I was reading college level English literature.
 We may have been better served learning how to read and order from menus.

-Plus, you have to remember that many kids immigrate from Chinese speaking countries at later ages and still lose their Chinese due to these same social pressures.
+Remember: many kids immigrate from Chinese speaking countries at later ages and still lose their Chinese due to these same social pressures.